OriginalEXE/JSAF/README.md

 	...

-	JSAF.remove_filter( 'full_name', 'append_surname', 10 ); // we could've just left out the priority here since it defaults to 10
+	JSAF.remove_filter( 'full_name', append_surname, 10 ); // we could've just left out the priority here since it defaults to 10

 	JSAF.apply_filters( 'full_name', [ 'Ante' ] );
 	// returns "Ante is your name!"